What You Need to Know Before Getting Cosmetic Fillers

 Serving Denver, Broomfield, Westminster, Boulder, Arvada, and surrounding areas

-In most states, only an MD can inject dermal fillers, however, in Colorado, both nurses and Physician’s Assistants can also legally perform injections, as long as they are directly supervised by a physician.
+In most states, only an MD can inject cosmetic fillers, however, in Colorado, both nurses and Physician Assistants can also legally perform injections, as long as they are directly supervised by a physician.
 While some med-spas have inadequately supervised nurses or aestheticians doing the injections, this is not advisable (see Rule 800, Colorado Board of Medical Examiners).
-Moreover, especially with dermal fillers, you want to achieve the most natural looking results, and that requires skill, experience, and a trained medical eye on the part of the physician.
+Moreover, especially with cosmetic fillers, you want to achieve the most natural-looking results, and that requires skill, experience, and a trained medical eye on the part of the physician.

 By far, our most popular filler is Restylane.

 Restylane is a smooth, hyaluronic acid filler appropriate for most areas of the face.
 Hyaluronic acid is a naturally occurring substance in the body.
 It can be used to soften folds around the mouth, enhance the lips, lift the corners of the mouth, volumize the under-eye area, and reduce lines and wrinkles almost anywhere on the face.
 It comes in two forms: Ultra and Ultra Plus.
 The Ultra Plus formulation is a bit firmer than the Ultra formulation, and will last a bit longer.
 Both forms come mixed together with lidocaine for greater comfort during injection.
 The results of Restylane last 6-9 month, or even up to 1 year, depending on your particular body chemistry, and where you had the injections.